VIGNESH-824/M2-EmbSys/Project/4_TestPlanAndOutput/README.md

-This has all the Unit tests and the test plans for valodation of my project.
+This has all the Unit tests and the test plans for validation of my project.